-It's probably not surprising based on my writing not one, but two makeup articles at the incredibly kickass Indie Chicks, that I take my makeup--or "warpaint" as I usually call it--seriously.
-(Unless you're not up on my pieces at IC, then you're probably just fucking surprised that a filthy tomboy like me wears makeup at all.)
-As much as I enjoy playing with my warpaint though, I've always bought makeup that is cruelty-free to the best of my knowledge since there are a bunch of nasty little tricks that companies can employ to snatch that "cruelty-free" tag while still testing on animals.
-My Jewels wrote a brilliant piece on cruelty-free makeup that outlines some of these tricks.
+It’s probably not surprising based on my writing not one, but two makeup articles at the Indie Chicks, that I take my makeup–or “warpaint” as I usually call it–seriously.
+As much as I enjoy playing with my warpaint though, I’ve always bought makeup that is cruelty free to the best of my knowledge since there are a bunch of nasty little tricks that companies can employ to snatch that “cruelty free” tag while still testing on animals.

 Urban Decay’s release begins with one of the most fucking pedantic statements I have heard in a long time.